renesugar/k_elda_archive/docs/_GettingStarted.md

 deployment is relatively simple and has just one container, but a typical application running in Quilt will have many containers running (one for each part of the application; for example, your website application might require a second container that runs a database).

-The last column in that row, `PUBLIC IP`, says the address you can use to access your website.
+The `PUBLIC IP` column shows the address you can use to access the website.
+Simply copy-paste this IP address into your browser.
+A site with "Hello, world!" text should appear.

+This is all it takes to run an application on Quilt.
+The remainder of this tutorial will cover some of the things you might want to do after your application is up and running -- e.g. debugging or changing the website content, and importantly, how to shut down the deployment.

+<aside class="notice">You can skip the next few sections, but make sure to read
+the section on <a href="http://docs.quilt.io/#stopping-the-application">
+how to stop your application</a> to avoid getting charged for any VMs that are left running.</aside>

+## Making the Application Publicly Accessible
 By default, Quilt-managed containers are disconnected from the public internet and isolated from one another.
 This helps to keep your application secure by preventing all access except for what you explicitly specify.